project-repo/cagebreak/Bugs.md

   * Click on dialog box (not on the dropdown menu) to make the menu disappear
   * Observe flickering of the area, where the dropdown menu used to be

+### Issue 16

+  * github issue number: N/A
+  * Fixed: 1.4.2

+Cagebreak up to and including release 1.4.1 has a difficult-to-reproduce use-after-free bug, which can sometimes trigger crashes when popups are closed.